 - Preparation of at least one journal article for publication alongside the completion of the PhD thesis.

-Against this backdrop, your PhD project will: analyse existing transnational ties of UK non-state actors with their Scandinavian counterparts; examine how formal ties and informal exchange relations are changing under the impact of Brexit; and help affected non-state actors identify how to retain meaningful links and draw on them for input into UK, European and global governance.
+Against this backdrop, your PhD project will: analyze existing transnational ties of UK non-state actors with their Scandinavian counterparts; examine how formal ties and informal exchange relations are changing under the impact of Brexit; and help affected non-state actors identify how to retain meaningful links and draw on them for input into UK, European and global governance.

 You will be fully embedded within the ‘Transnational Civil Society’ strategic research group at the University of Portsmouth, which has an impressive track-record of research, publications, outreach events, impact and PhD completions.

-- Fluency in English and ideally, reading skills in one Scandinavian language.
+- Fluency in English and, ideally, reading skills in one Scandinavian language.